 Aspects of your Bluecore email marketing program, like audiences, campaigns, or reporting approaches, that utilize open data may need to be reviewed and adjusted.

 Email Volume Ramp Up.
 When ramping up email send volume, open data is typically used to warm up an IP address.
-For example, when warming up a new IP address, our Deliverability Services Team typically requests a file that includes 360 day openers, which is used to determine which customers to target when.
-With this rollout, instead of exclusively relying on open data, we are adjusting our strategy to incorporate other widely available metrics, such as clicks, created date, and last purchase.
+For example, when warming up a new IP address, our Deliverability Services Team typically requests a file that includes 360-day openers, which is used to determine which customers to target when.
+With this rollout, instead of exclusively relying on open data, we are adjusting our strategy to incorporate other widely available metrics, such as 360-day clicks and purchases.

 Audience Building.
 The opened attribute can be used in Bluecore’s Audience Builder to create an audience targeting recently engaged customers, like openers in the last 120 days.
-We recommend using the same time frame but targeting those who did click and did purchase any product.
+We recommend using the same time frame but targeting a mix of the following audience criteria:

 Multi-Touch Journeys.
 Some Bluecore customers use open data to determine which customers receive later touches in experience designer journeys.
 For example, send the second touch to any customer who didn’t open the first touch.
 Instead, we recommend tweaking the campaign to target those who did not click on the previous touch.